 Blanca is an art historian who specializes in modern and contemporary art from Latin America and the Caribbean.
-Having collaborated with ISLAA while being a graduate student, Blanca returned to ISLAA to manage the institute headquarters in New York City.
+Having collaborated with ISLAA while being a graduate student, Blanca returned to ISLAA to manage the institute’s academic research platforms.
 She is in charge of coordinating ISLAA’s publications, exhibitions, and public programming projects.

 She is co-curator of the following exhibitions: Bitter Bites: Tracing the Fruit Market in the Global South (Cuchifritos Gallery, 2017); Lucy Kim: Rejuvenate and Repeat (IFA Great Hall Exhibition Series, 2017); and Martha Friedman: Some Hags (IFA Great Hall Exhibition Series, 2016).
 Her academic writing has been featured in several art publications, including From Craftivism to Craftwashing: The Politics of Craft in the Global Economy (ed.
 Anthea Black and Nicole Burisch, 2017), Modernidad y Vanguardia: Rutas de Intercambio entre España y Latinoamérica, 1920-1970 (Museo Nacional Centro de Arte Reina Sofía, 2015), and New Territories: Design, Craft, and Art from Latin America (Museum of Art and Design, 2014).